 - 3. Don’t fail to TRACK your expenses and keep good financial records

-To be in control of your finances in 2020, you must keep good records and track all your expenses.
-This is important as these records form the basis for tracking and analysing performance against your budget and financial plan.
+To be in control of your finances, you must keep good records and track all your expenses.
+This is important as these records form the basis for tracking and analyzing performance against your budget and financial plan.
 When you track your expenses, you can see what your money is being spent on.
 Tracking your money gives you more awareness of your spending habits and what you are spending on.

 Tracking will help you see the result of your financial choices and habits.
 If you don’t know where your money has been spent, you will not be able to identify your pressure points and make necessary changes.

 Tracking can be easily achieved by recording expenses in a dedicated notebook or a simple spreadsheet.
 This simple action will help you achieve your goal of financial excellence and success.

 Keeping good financial records also requires you to effectively use financial statements such as your bank statements and utility receipts and statements.
 Don’t ignore these statements.
 Make deliberate efforts to periodically review these statements for accuracy.

 - 4. Not discussing money with your Partner.